Why mattresses sag in the middle.

 Can a sagging mattress be fixed?

 Not structurally.
-A topper can mask surface softness for a while, but once coils have reached fatigue threshold, the support beneath is permanently reduced.
+A topper can mask surface softness for a while, but once coils have reached fatigue threshold, the support beneath doesn't come back.
 The fix has to be built in before the failure, not added after it.

 How long should a mattress last before sagging shows?